arunwidjaja/cloud-RAG/README.md

 <img src="https://github.com/arunwidjaja/cloud-RAG/blob/main/README_files/v0.4_2.PNG" />

 <img src="https://github.com/arunwidjaja/cloud-RAG/blob/main/README_files/v0.4_1.PNG" />

+### 2025.01.03 - v0.6
+- Migration from ChromaDB -> PostgreSQL + pgvector
+- Hosting now on RDS
+- Client enhancments
+  - Attachments, chat editing
+- User account enhancements
+  - Chat exports, account deletion
+- PDF support

+Happy 2025! 🎉 New year, New Database:

+December has been busy and RAGbase has undergone some restructuring.
+While ChromaDB has been excellent for early prototyping, RAGbase has moved to PostgreSQL, primarily for native AWS RDS support.
+PostgreSQL also offers support for rich metadata (JSON) and more flexibility with direct DB manipulation via queries.
+Backend now runs on a Docker EC2 platform for smoother deployments going forward.

 ### 2024.12.05 - v0.5
 - cloud-RAG has a new home and a new name: RAGbase!